The New Adventures of Pippi Longstocking

 The New Adventures of Pippi Longstocking is a 1988 musical adventure film written and directed by Ken Annakin, based on the Pippi Longstocking book series by Astrid Lindgren.
 It is a Swedish-German-American joint venture produced by Columbia Pictures, Longstocking Productions, and Svensk Filmindustri.
-While the title suggests a continuation of previous entries, it is in fact a remake of the original story.
+While the title suggests a continuation of previous entries, it is in fact a new telling of the original story.

 Filmed in Fernandina Beach on Amelia Island and at soundstages in Jacksonville, Florida, the film premiered on March 8, 1988, in Tokyo, before it was released on July 29 in the United States and September 9 in Sweden.
 It received mixed reviews upon release and became a financial failure.
 It was Annakin's last finished feature film before he died on April 22, 2009.